 Should I go to Indigo?

 A medical professional should always look at a fracture, even when it’s minor.
-The physician will try to mend the bones back together and stabilize them with a plastic or fiberglass cast to keep them immobile while they heal.
+The physician will try to mend the bones back together and stabilize them with a plastic or fiberglass cast to keep them immobile while they heal, as the most common bone fracture treatment.

 During the healing process, new bone will form around the edges of the broken pieces to reconnect them.

-The more severe the fracture, the more medical attention it may require, which can include traction to further stabilize the break or even surgery.
-Depending on the severity of the fracture, it can take several weeks or months to heal properly.
+The more severe the fracture, the more intense medical management of fracture may be required, which can include traction to further stabilize the break or even surgery.
+Depending on the severity of the fracture, the bone healing time of a fracture can take several weeks or months to heal properly.

 MultiCare Indigo Urgent Care can evaluate your injury to determine if it is a minor fracture that we can treat, or if we need to refer you to a higher level of care.
 All Indigo Urgent Care locations offer onsite digital X-ray services.